Beta defensin

-Defensins are 2-6 kDa, cationic, microbicidal peptides active against many Gram-negative and Gram-positive bacteria, fungi, and enveloped viruses, containing three pairs of intramolecular disulfide bonds.
+Defensins are 2 to 6 kDa, cationic, microbicidal peptides active against many Gram-negative and Gram-positive bacteria, fungi, and enveloped viruses, containing three pairs of intramolecular disulfide bonds.
 On the basis of their size and pattern of disulfide bonding, mammalian defensins are classified into alpha, beta and theta categories.
 Every mammalian species explored thus far has beta-defensins.
 In cows, as many as 13 beta-defensins exist in neutrophils.
-However, in other species, beta-defensins are more often produced by epithelial cells lining various organs (e.g. the epidermis, bronchial tree and genitourinary tract.
+However, in other species, beta-defensins are more often produced by epithelial cells lining various organs (e.g. the epidermis, bronchial tree and genitourinary tract).

 Human, rabbit and guinea-pig beta-defensins, as well as human beta-defensin-2 (hBD2), induce the activation and degranulation of mast cells, resulting in the release of histamine and prostaglandin D2.

 Genes

 β-defensins are coding for genes which impact the function of the innate immune system.
 These genes are responsible for production of antimicrobial peptides found in white blood cells such as macrophages, granulocytes and NK-cells, β-defensins are also found in epithelial cells.
 Single-nucleotide polymorphisms (SNPs) are found in genes coding for β-defensins.
 The presences of SNPs are lower in the coding regions compared to non-coding regions.
 The appearance of SNPs in the coding region will highly likely affecting the resistance against infections through changes in the protein sequences which will give rise to different biological functions.